Brought to you in partnership by:

 Will this impact my weekly UI benefits claim?

-No, the state of Arkansas is committed to reskilling Arkansans and therefore the assessment and pre-apprenticeship course are provided at no cost to the individual.
-This program has been approved by the Division of Workforce Services as an approved training program and anyone enrolling in this course will still be able to claim their weekly benefit.
+No, the state of Arkansas is committed to reskilling Arkansans, and therefore the assessment and Pre-Apprenticeship course are provided at no cost to you.
+This program has been approved by the Division of Workforce Services as an approved training program, and anyone enrolling in this course will still be able to claim their weekly benefit.

-Q: If my assessment indicates I am a good candidate for this program, how long will it be before I start?
+Q: If my assessment indicates I am a good candidate for this program, how long will it be before I am contacted?

-Upon completion of the assessment and with a score above the threshold, the Arkansas Center for Data Sciences (ACDS) will be in touch with you within 10 business days for follow-up and next steps on how to enroll in the pre-apprenticeship and/or Registered Apprenticeship Programs.
+Once you have completed the assessment with a score above the threshold, the Arkansas Center for Data Sciences (ACDS) will be in touch with you within two weeks for next steps on how to enroll in the Pre-Apprenticeship and/or Registered Apprenticeship Programs.
 Please remember that we may experience a high volume of qualified applicants during the initial period of this program and it may take longer than expected to connect you with our team of Talent Specialists.

 Q: How long is the assessment and how do I prepare to take it?

-The assessment takes 45 minutes to an hour and needs to be completed in the same time in which you began the assessment.
+The assessment is limited to 45 minutes and needs to be completed in one session.
 You cannot exit and restart at a later time, so please plan to only click 'start' when you're in a quiet place and can answer the questions in one sitting.
-Advanced preparation is not necessary for this assessment as the assessment itself is evaluating aptitude and potential for the IT field rather than specific skill sets.
+Advanced preparation is not necessary for this assessment, as the assessment itself is evaluating aptitude and potential for the IT field rather than specific skill sets.

 Q: How do I get my results and how long will it take?

-The results will be provided to you within two weeks and you will receive notice of next steps within three weeks.
-Please note that due to the increased volume of participants in our ReSKILL Arkansas program, we are working hard to get all questions answered and all participants contacted so you can be even closer to your career in IT.
+The results will be provided to you within two weeks, and a Talent Specialist will be in touch to share next steps with you.
+Please note that due to the increased volume of participants in our ReSkill Arkansas program, we are working hard to get all questions answered and all participants contacted so you can be even closer to your career in IT.